 After college I departed for Europe on an extended bicycle tour, an experience that would leave me enamored by the continent's cultural & historical richness and which has kept me in Europe since.
 Over the last five years I have been fortunate to share my passion for learning and community through organizing and directing multi-week educational tours for thousands of international students travelling across Europe.
-These experiences have continued to reinforce my conviction in the power of education and in the capacity of youth.
-And it was these experiences, in conjunction with a growing concern about what sort of world our future generations may inherit that has ultimately inspired the vision of the Global Citizenship Academy.
+These experiences have continued to reinforce my conviction in the power of education and community and in the capacity of youth.
+Ultimately, it was these experiences, in conjunction with a growing concern about what sort of world our future generations may inherit that has inspired the vision of the Global Citizenship Academy.

 Before I became the President and Chief Executive Officer of Planet Bean Coffee in 2007 I had over 17 years of sales, marketing and management experience in the consumer packaged goods industry.
 I bring a diverse understanding of market trends and my work lends to my belief in the power of person to person initiatives, an important aspect of the Global Citizenship Academy.

 In addition to my role as Vice-chair for the Global Citizenship Academy, I acted as Vice Chairperson on the board of directors of the Ontario Natural Food Co-operative, a leading distributor of organic foods in Ontario with sales over $50 million CAD, until June 2017.
 Presently I also sit as Co-Chairperson of the Beechwood, Chadwick, Hearn Neighborhood group in Guelph, Ontario.